threerings/getdown/README.md

   * [Puzzle Pirates](https://www.puzzlepirates.com/) - OOO
   * [Spiral Knights](https://www.spiralknights.com/) - OOO

-Getdown is implemented in Java, but certainly can be used to deploy non-Java-based applications.
-Doing so would be a little crazy since you may have to install a JVM on the user's machine (if they don't already have one installed), which is a ~7MB download.
-This isn't so bad if you're already installing a Java application and must have a JVM, but it's a little crazy if the JVM is only used for your installer.
-It is probably possible to compile Getdown with [GCJ](http://gcc.gnu.org/java/), which would make Getdown a viable choice for non-Java applications.
+Getdown is implemented in Java, and is designed to deploy and update JVM-based applications.
+While it would be technically feasible to use Getdown to deploy non-JVM-based applications, it is not currently supported and it is unlikely that the overhead of bundling a JVM just to run Getdown would be worth it if the JVM were not also being used to run the target application.

 ## Release notes